lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 The first reason I started writing a technical blog was to share with others my discoveries, and to save them the hassle of going through processes I had already cracked.
 Moreover, I always enjoy the fact that explaining something forces me to better understand that topic, and writing requires even more study to get things clear in my mind, before attempting to introduce other people to the subject.

-Much of what I know comes from personal investigations, but without the work of people who shared their knowledge for free I would not have gone that far.
+Much of what I know comes from personal investigations, but without the work of people who shared their knowledge for free I would not have been able to make much progress.
 The Free Software Movement didn't start with Internet, and I got a taste of it during the 80s and 90s, but the World Wide Web undeniably gave an impressive boost to the speed and quality of this knowledge sharing.

 So this book is a way to say thanks to everybody gave part of their time for free to write blog posts, free books, software, and to organise conferences, groups, meetups.
 This is why I teach people at conferences, this is why I write a technical blog, this is why I created this book for free.